morinted/blog/_posts/2018-05-14-using-plover-vlc-and-vscode-for-transcription.md

 ## ExpressScribe

 The first time I tried transcribing, I used the well-recommended ExpressScribe for Mac.
 This is an all-inclusive application for transcribing.
-You open up the audio file in ExpressScribe itself.
-You get a global shortcut to insert the current timestamp as well as the ability to map shortcuts for skipping ahead, behind, and changing the playback speed.
-The application also has a text editor built-in, but I didn't use it because I found it pretty ugly.
-ExpressScribe also didn't support the HiDPI/Retina screen scaling on Mac, so it looked pretty terrible on my screen.
+You open up your audio file in ExpressScribe itself.
+You get global shortcuts that you can use to insert the current timestamp, skip ahead, skip back, and change the playback speed.
+The application also has a text editor built-in, but because ExpressScribe didn't support DPI scaling on Mac, it looked ugly and I didn't use it.

-What's good about ExpressScribe is that it's very friendly to typists/keyboarding users, and I think that's something that my system wouldn't fix.
-My new solution is very tied to controlling everything with Plover, which I really enjoy as a Plover user, but a keyboard transcriptionist probably wouldn't get the same benefits.
+What's good about ExpressScribe is that it's very friendly to typists.
+My solution is very tied to controlling everything with Plover, which I really enjoy as a Plover user, but a keyboard transcriptionist probably wouldn't get the same benefits.

-Because I didn't use ExpressScribe's text input box, I had to substitute it.
+When I used ExpressScribe, I didn't use its text editor, so I had to substitute it.
 At the time, I used Sublime Text, which I trusted as my fastest text editor apart from vim.
 However, Sublime really struggled with the lack of line breaks.
 I opted to keep speakers on separate lines and just word wrap for the bulk the text.
-Sublime did end up chugging when using this style, unfortunately.
+Sublime ended up chugging when using this style, unfortunately.
 Maybe there could be some optimizations, but at the time I was just trying to get the work done for the 24-hour deadline.

-Setting up the timestamp pasting from ExpressScribe was okay.
-I had to add the formatting in the ExpressScribe side, not the steno side, because Plover was too fast for ExpressScribe.
+Setting up the timestamp pasting from ExpressScribe was a minor challenge.
+I had to add the formatting on the ExpressScribe side, not the steno side, because Plover was too fast for ExpressScribe.
 Say that my global shortcut to paste the timestamp was F6, then the Plover translation `{[^}{#F6}{^]}` would output `[]00:00:01` instead of the desired `[00:00:01]`.
-This was mitigated by just configuring that within the ExpressScribe side which, again, is better for keyboardists.
+This was mitigated by just configuring the formatting from within the ExpressScribe side.

 ## VLC Commands